GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   Fix: Adjusted the row divs style to be completely responsive across all viewports, portrait and landscape.
 Also adjusted the My Profile links to take up less width.

 ### Known Bugs
+#### OPEN
+    -   When reentering the site or refreshing the browser the scenario class is not being added to the project panel heads on the dashboard in dark mode.

+#### FIXED
     -   When adding a project or widget to the dashboard while in the Dark Dashboard Scheme, the added panel is not styled correctly.
-The app currently does not track what the current Scheme is.
-It is future release requirement to store settings data in the localStorage object.
-This will provide a method for the app to determine what the color scheme is currently and appropriately apply the styles to the MU when a widget is added to the dashboard while in Dark Dashboard Scheme.
+        FIX: Added whatColorScheme() and a selector scheme to capture the current color scheme setting and apply it to any added panels and buttons

 ## Deployment
 ### Hosting